Diseases caused by Cockroaches

 Diseases caused by cockroaches include cholera.
 Vibrio cholera bacterium causes cholera which is an acute diarrheal infection.
 It is most common in developing countries and areas that have inadequate environmental management.
 Infection occurs through ingestion of food and drinks contaminated with the bacterium.
-If exposed to the bacterium, cockroaches can spread the organism through their feces and vomit, contaminating surfaces and food.
+If exposed to the bacterium, cockroaches can spread the organism through their faeces and vomit, contaminating surfaces and food.
 Researchers from the World Health Organization have estimated that worldwide there are roughly 1.4 million to 4.3 million cases of cholera per year resulting in 28,000 to 142,000 deaths.
-Around 80% of people infected with cholera do not develop any symptoms, although the bacterium is present in their feces for 1-10 days after infection.
-Among the small percentage who do develop symptoms, 80% have mild to moderate symptoms with around 20% developing acute watery diarrhea resulting in severe dehydration.
+Around 80% of people infected with cholera do not develop any symptoms, although the bacterium is present in their faeces for 1-10 days after infection.
+Among the small percentage who do develop symptoms, 80% have mild to moderate symptoms with around 20% developing acute watery diarrhoea resulting in severe dehydration.

 Dysentery: Caused by poor hygiene or contaminated food/drinks

-Dysentery is a type of gastroenteritis that results in diarrhea with blood.
+Dysentery is a type of gastroenteritis that results in diarrhoea with blood.
 Generally, most people suffer from mild symptoms and recover within a week or so without medical attention.
 There are two types of dysentery.
 They are:

 - Bacillary dysentery: Sometimes referred to as shigellosis.
 Shigella causes it.

 - Amoebic dysentery: Single-celled parasite called EntamoebaIs causes it.
 It is usually found in tropical areas.

 Poor hand hygiene and consuming food and drink contaminated with the organisms spread dysentery.
 Symptoms are diarrhoea containing blood and mucus, painful stomach cramps, nausea and vomiting, and high temperature.